 Arizona’s At-Fault Law

 Arizona is an at-fault state for car insurance, meaning the person who causes an accident is financially responsible for any damage.
-Assuming the at-fault driver has the required minimum liability insurance, their car insurance company will cover the costs up to their coverage limits.
+Assuming the at-fault driver has the required minimum liability insurance, their car insurance company should cover the costs up to their coverage limits.
+Arizona also applies pure comparative negligence, which reduces recoveries by each party’s percentage of fault (see A.R.S. § 12-2505).

 Arizona Car Insurance FAQ